The Appointment (film): Production

+Critical reception

+In his review in Variety, Robert Hawkins described the film as "a flimsy love story which never really catches fire".
+Hawkins also mischaracterized the screenplay work, saying "flat writing and an over-rigid performance by Sharif in a crucial role, which at times skirts the laughable, seriously flaw what might otherwise have been an intriguing love tale cum suspenser."

 Awards and nominations

 The Appointment was nominated for the Palme d'Or (Golden Palm) at the 1969 Cannes Film Festival.
 The prize was instead awarded to the British black comedy If....
 (1968).